 Dental assisting students are required to provide their own patients to take full mouth and bite wing x-rays.
 X-ray patients will be needed during the months of January to June.
 Students should recruit their friends and family members now as that bite wing x-rays can be taken only once a year and full mouth x-rays can be taken only every 3 to 5 years.

 During the months of April to June, the dental assisting student will be learning how to polish teeth and will need two patients with a minimum of 15 teeth.
 Coronal polishing patients must have their teeth cleaned prior to polishing.
 The cleaning should be completed between the months of March or April.
 Coronal polishing patients should get their teeth cleaned by their private dentist or can go to the Foothill College Dental Hygiene Clinic.
 Cleanings are $30.00, however, appointments must be made well in advance.
 Cleanings in the dental hygiene clinic will take from 2 to 4 appointments and the appointments are 3 hours in length.
 The patient should not expect to leave early unless otherwise told so.

-All students must complete a physical examination before the starting the program.
-Standard forms are used and will need to be completed and filled out by a physician.
-Medical examination forms are due the first day of school in September.
+All students must complete a physical examination before starting the program.
+Standard forms are to be completed and filled out by a physician of your choice and must be returned to the Foothill College Dental Assisting Program by the first day of school.